codedmachine111/APS/index.md

 -  **Floyd Warshall** Dynamic programming approach
    - **Time Complexity:** O(V^3) where V is the number of vertices in the graph.
    - **Space Complexity:** O(V^2), to create a 2-D matrix that stores the shortest distance for each pair of nodes.

+#### 4. Streaming optimization
+The CDN has cached versions of the transcoded videos based on regional popularity.
+This is the reason why less popular videos take more time to load as compared to popular ones they are not streamed from the CDN.
+Videos are streamed from CDN directly.
+The edge server closest to you will deliver the video.
+Partnering with ISPs might help improve viewer experience and reduce bandwidth charges.
+An A* search can be used to find the most efficient path for content delivery through a network of servers, where the "heuristics" can consider server load and geographical closeness.
+A best-first search can also be used for the same purpose.

+**Challenges**: CDN costs, Smooth playback for all users.

+**Market Benefits**: Reduced latency, Cost savings, Smoother playback.

+**Design techniques and algorithms:**
+-  **A * Search Algorithm:** Greedy approach, heuristic based
+   - **Time Complexity:** depends on the quality of the heuristic function but in worst case O(E), where E is the number of edges in the graph.
+   - **Space Complexity:** O(V) auxiliary space in worst case.
+-  **Best first search** Priority queue, BFS
+   - **Time Complexity:** O(N * log N) , where N is number of nodes.
+   - **Space Complexity:** O(N) auxiliary space in worst case.

+#### 5. Video Recommendations
+Viewers interact with videos in many ways like linking, commenting, sharing, and watching a certain type of content for longer hours.
+A viewer's watch history.
+Liking and preferences can be used to recommend similar videos to the user.
+Item-based collaborative filtering algorithms can be used to recommend videos identical to the ones the viewer has watched.
+A user-item interaction matrix can be created and similarity is calculated using cosine similarity.
+The most similar items for the target are selected for recommendation.
+ALS (Alternating Least Squares) algorithm is another algorithm used in collaborative filtering with can find relations between users and videos

+**Challenges**: Real-time processing, Data overload.

+**Market Benefits**: Personalization, increased user satisfaction.

+**Design techniques and algorithms:**
+-  **Collaborative filtering: ALS Algorithm**

 ### References
 - [YouTube Market Stats](https://www.simplilearn.com/youtube-marketing-stats-article)